 Walk across the Peace Bridge

 The Derry Peace Bridge has become an integral part of Derry City and has changed the way local people use and view their city with over 3 million people having crossed it so far and many of the locals using it daily.
-It is a universal symbol of peach that joins the two sides of a once terribly divided city.
+It is a universal symbol of peace that joins the two sides of a once terribly divided city.

 My best advice is to rent a car, start driving and get yourself lost only then will you see the real beauty of Northern Ireland.
 So when are you leaving to discover Northern Ireland?

 Pin for later